 Medicaid claims received after the initial one-year timely filing limit (one year from the date of service or date of retroactive certification) cannot be processed unless the provider is able to furnish documentation that verifies timely filing.
-Proof of timely filing may include one the following:
+Proof of timely filing may include one of the following:

-- An electronic Claims Status Inquiry (e-CSI) screen print indicating that the claim was processed within the specified time frame; - A remittance advice indicating that the claim was processed within the specified timeframe; and - Correspondence from the state or parish office concerning the claim and/or the eligibility of the recipient.
+- 1. An electronic Claims Status Inquiry (e-CSI) screen print indicating that the claim was processed within the specified time frame; - 2.
+A remittance advice indicating that the claim was processed within the specified timeframe: and - 3.
+Correspondence from the state or parish office concerning the claim and/or the eligibility of the beneficiary.

-All proof of timely filing documentation must reference the individual recipient and date of service.
-RA pages and e-CSI screen prints must contain the specific recipient information, provider information, and date of service to be considered as proof of timely filing.
+All proof of timely filing documentation must reference the individual beneficiary and date of service.
+RA pages and e-CSI screen prints must contain the specific beneficiary information, provider information, and date of service to be considered as proof of timely filing.